Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Bjørnvik (Captain Einar Gunnestad) was in Gdynia, Poland on September 1-1939 when Germany attacked Poland, and although the ship was badly damaged from the bombings of the harbour, loading was stopped and she managed to get out.

-She's listed in Convoy HN 11 from Norway to the U.K. in Febr.-1940, bound for Blyth in ballast.
-She returned to Norway later that month with Convoy ON 15.
-At the end of March she joined Convoy HN 23A, cargo of pulp for London.
-This convoy arrived Methil on Apr.
-3, so Bjørnvik got out of Norway shortly before the Germans invaded (Apr.
-9-1940).
-Follow the links for more convoy info; several Norwegian ships took part.
+In Febr.-1940 she's listed in Convoy HN 11 from Norway to the U.K., bound for Blyth in ballast.
+According to A. Hague, she returned to Norway later that month with Convoy ON 15, and at the end of March we find her in Convoy HN 23A, cargo of pulp for London, where she arrived Apr.
+9 (the day of the German invasion of Norway).
+See Page 1 of the archive documents.

 Final Fate - 1942:

-Stoker Ragnar Skauge (who had been in his forward cabin, was knocked down by the blast but managed to get out on deck) and the British gunner (the latter on gun duty on the bridge) also jumped overboard just as the ship disappeared from underneath them, then managed to grab a lifebuouy raft which kept all 3 survivors afloat for 17 hours until the Dutch ship Rika (Captain Snetin) found them and took them to Falmouth.
+Stoker Ragnar Skauge, who had been in his forward cabin and was knocked down by the blast but managed to get out on deck, and the British gunner (the latter on gun duty on the bridge) also jumped overboard just as the ship disappeared from underneath them, then managed to grab a lifebuouy raft which kept all 3 survivors afloat for 17 hours until the Dutch Rika (Captain Snetin) found them and took them to Falmouth.
 They had attempted to row towards land, but the wind and current prevented them from getting any closer.

 * According to the 1st mate's statement at the subsequent maritime hearings, permanent watch was kept by the 2 machine guns on the bridge, while the aft gun (normally served by the steward) and a 4th gun on top of the wheelhouse did not have permanent watch.
 He further stated that the English gunner had told him they started firing a little late, being afraid the aircraft might be British, as they were quite close to an English base.
 Also, they had seen 2 large English aircraft earlier that day, when off Cape Cornwall.
 Bjørnvik also had parachute rockets which could be fired from the bridge, but this was not done in this case, presumably because there had not been enough time to do so.